• Skip to primary navigation

 The stability of RPP comes at a cost—a literal cost.
 RPP rates are often higher than rates charged by energy retailers.
 This is in part because RPP rates have to be priced in order to hedge against unpredictable cost increases in the future.

-But for those who use more than a couple hundred kWh of electricity per month, many retailers offer competitive flat rate packages, in which you can use as much electricity as you want (below a pre-set cap), when you want, for a single monthly fee.
+But for those who use more than a couple of hundred kWh of electricity per month, many retailers offer competitive flat rate packages, in which you can use as much electricity as you want (below a pre-set cap), when you want, for a single monthly fee.
 In essence, the retailer pays for the risk, instead of the consumer.

 In addition, many retailers offer variable rates that change according to current economic conditions, and these rates are often lower than RPP rates.